-* Perhaps it's just me, but this troper finds the song "Billy 1" heartbreaking, especially the verse : "The businessmen from Taos want you to go down/They’ve hired Pat Garrett to force a showdown/Billy, don’t it make ya feel so low-down / To be shot down by the man who was your friend?"
+* "Billy 1", especially the verse : "The businessmen from Taos want you to go down/They’ve hired Pat Garrett to force a showdown/Billy, don’t it make ya feel so low-down / To be shot down by the man who was your friend?"

-* Also: "Forever Young", "Knocking on Heaven's Door", "It's All Over Now, Baby Blue", and "Sad-Eyed Lady of the Lowlands".
+* "Forever Young", "Knocking on Heaven's Door", "It's All Over Now, Baby Blue", "Don't Think Twice, It's Alright" and "Sad-Eyed Lady of the Lowlands".

 * "Shelter From the Storm" has a one-verse DarkReprise with a formerly compassionate and giving lover turning cold and harsh due to the narrator's treatment of her.